 How We Do It

-We created the Jama-Coaque Reserve (JCR) by purchasing and continuing to protect over 1,500 acres of threatened rainforest on the Pacific coast of Ecuador.
+We created the Jama-Coaque Reserve (JCR) by purchasing and continuing to protect 2,000 acres of threatened rainforest on the Pacific coast of Ecuador.

-We’re creating an extensive conservation corridor by connecting JCR with other surviving remnants of the Pacific Forest.
+We’re creating a 91,000-acre conservation corridor by connecting JCR with other surviving remnants of the Pacific Forest.

 Research & Monitoring